qarmin/czkawka/instructions/Instruction.md

 - Smaller hash size not always means that calculating it will take more time
 - `Blockhash` is the only algorithm that don't resize images before hashing
 - `Nearest` resize algorithm can be faster even 5 times than any other available but provide worse results

+### Similar Videos
+Tool works similar as Similar Images.

+To work require `FFmpeg`, so it will show an error when it is not found in OS.
+Also only checks files which are longer than 30s.

+At first, it collects video files by extension (`mp4`, `mpv`, `avi` etc.).
+Next each file is hashed.
+Implementation is hidden in library but looks that generate 10 images from this video and hash them with help of perceptual hash.

+Such hashes are saved to cache to be able to use them later.

+Next, with provided by user tolerance, they are compared to each other and group of similar hashes are returned.

 ### Broken Files
 This tool finds files which are corrupted or have an invalid extension.